bdev07/dApp-voter/README.md

 ## dApp Voter

 dApp Voter is a web based voting application made with simplicity and accessibility in mind.
-Each written is added to the blockchain for decentralized voting.
+The blockchain is utilized for decentralized voting and voter security.

 [Near Examples][1] were used to create the contract.

-[Create-near-app][2] was used as the template project.
+[Create-near-app][2] was used for the template project.

 ### Thought Process